Sub-Chapter 1: General Provisions

 § 1006a.
 Highways; emergency closure

-(a) The traffic committee may close any part or all of any state highway to public travel to protect the health, safety or welfare of the public.
-In such event the agency of transportation shall properly mark and maintain a detour around the closed section.
+(a) The Traffic Committee may close any part or all of any State highway to public travel to protect the health, safety, or welfare of the public.
+In such event, the Agency may maintain a detour comprising State or town highways, or both, around the closed section.
+If the Agency maintains a detour on a town highway, it shall be responsible for repairing any damage to the town highway caused by the detoured traffic.

-(c) Under chapter 25 of Title 3, the traffic committee shall make and promulgate such rules as are necessary to administer this section and may delegate this authority to the agency of transportation.
+(c) Under 3 V.S.A. chapter 25, the Traffic Committee shall make and promulgate such rules as are necessary to administer this section and may delegate this authority to the Agency of Transportation.

 § 1006b.
 Smugglers Notch; winter closure of Vermont Route 108